LorisDonovan/CudaRaytracer/README.md

 ```

 ## Run
-* You can optionally specify the number of samples and/or the height of the window as commandline arguments
+* You can optionally specify the number of samples and/or the height of the window as commandline arguments.
+(The implementation of commandline arguments is pretty basic, it will break if you don't provide an unsigned int of a reasonable size)
 ```
 .\build\Release\CudaRaytracer.exe
 // OR